Shanker-0412/sentiment-analysis-project/README.md

 # sentiment-analysis-project
-to run this model make sure you got your python virtual environment set up is done to do that;
+OPEN THIS FILE IN CODE MODE FOR NO CONFUSIONS to run this model make sure you got your python virtual environment set up is done to do that;
 Navigate to where you want to create the project and create the directory: